-Organisers should notify Competitors of the times and locations for all briefings in the Final Instructions for the meetings.
-Competitors must attend all briefings.
+Organisers should notify Competitors of the times and locations for all briefings in the Final Instructions or subsequent Bulletin for the meetings.
+Attendance by Competitors is mandatory for must attend all briefings.
+Failure to attend will incur a penalty as permitted under 6.4 below for each briefing missed.